 Christmas Roast Pork Preparation method

-- Remove your joint from the fridge and allow it to come to room temperature rub the skin with olive oil and then rub with plenty of coarse sea salt get plenty into the scored skin.
+- Remove your joint from the fridge and allow it to come to room temperature rub the skin with some olive oil and then rub with plenty of coarse sea salt get plenty into the scored sections skin.
 Apply 30 minutes before cooking and it will draw moisture from the skin and help you produce great crackling

 - Heat the oven to a high heat 240C/475F/Gas 9.